Contact Media

 [INSERT SHORT QUOTE ABOUT WHY YOUR GROUP/YOU ARE ACKNOWLEDGING FASD DAY.
 E.g. – X, a parent/carer of child/son/daughter with FASD said…]

-This is a particularly important year in the UK following policy statements by all major public health bodies alerting policy makers and practitioners to put in place measures to help prevent FASD and support those who have it and a recent prevalence study by the University of Salford which said that 2-4% of the population is likely to have FASD, a rate higher than autism, but most of these people are unrecognised, undiagnosed or misdiagnosed.
+A prevalence study by the University of Salford found that 2-4% of the population is likely to have FASD, a rate higher than autism, but most of these people are unrecognised, undiagnosed or misdiagnosed.

 [Quote about how this will impact your work/family]